Benrobo/hng9-resources/360deg_tasks.md

 - Email
 - Password
+- Forget Pasword / Reset Password

+## Resetting Password..
+During this process, a different page would be available and a form for the user to pass in their email address fo password resetting.

 Once user authentication is successfull enough, we simply redirect them to dashboard.
 Company staff (`admin`) dashboard defer from the normal company organization staffs.